 - A. Requirements for an eligible J-REIT: - a.
 The J-REIT must be registered under Article 187 of the ITL; - b.
 Either of the following conditions must be met: - i.
 There must be a public offering of the J-REIT shares with a total issue price of JPY 100 million or more at the time the J-REIT is established; or - ii.
-The outstanding shares must be owned by at least 50 shareholders or exclusively by Qualified Institutional Investors at the end of the relevant fiscal period; - c.
+The outstanding shares must be owned by at least 50 shareholders or exclusively by Qualified Institutional Investors at the end of the relevant fiscal period. - c.
 The Articles of Incorporation provide that more than 50% of the shares must be offered domestically (this requirement is calculated on an aggregated basis for all issuances, including past issuances); and - d.
 The J-REIT must have a fiscal period of one year or less. - B. Requirements relating to the applicable fiscal year: - a.
-The J-REIT must not engage in any business other than asset management, open any place of business other than its head office or hire any employees;
+The J-REIT must not engage in any business other than asset management, open any place of business other than its head office or hire any employees; - b.
+The asset management function must be outsourced to a qualified asset manager as defined in Article 198 of the ITL; - c.
+The custody function for the assets owned by the J-REIT must be outsourced to a qualified custodian as defined in Article 208 of the ITL; - d.
+None of the shareholders or its affiliates must collectively hold more than 50% of the outstanding shares or voting rights at the end of the relevant fiscal period; - e.
+More than 90% of its 'distributable profits' as defined in the Special Taxation Measures Law must be distributed in the same fiscal period (in determining whether this requirement is met certain distributions in excess of retained earnings may be treated as dividends.
+Further, adjustments to the calculation basis can be made in the changes (increases or decreases) to the reserve for temporary differences arising between tax and accounting treatments as well as for the reserve for negative net asset item adjustments (e.g. deferred hedging losses); these adjustments should help meet this distribution requirement due to differences between the tax and accounting treatments of income or expenses);